kbowling74/Election_analysis/README.md

 ## Project Overview
 A Colorado Board of Elections employess has provided the following tasks to complete the elections audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who recieved votes.
-3. Calculate the total number of votes each candidate recieved.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_reults.csv